Gallery @ Half Moon

 For more information, contact us here.

-Two of our local secondary schools present an exciting display of artwork drawn from their GCSE and A Level students.
+Four local secondary schools come together to present an exciting display of artwork from their 2018 GCSE students.

 Here you can find details of our previous exhibitions and the artists behind them.